Lee Seung-gi: In the media

-In South Korea, Lee Seung-gi has earned multiple nicknames such as Nation's Umchina (your mother's friend's brilliant son), Nation's Little Brother, Nation's Son-in-Law and Nation's Heodang (adorable klutz), an image he had earned from his appearance in the show, 1 Night 2 Days.

-Lee's success as a singer, actor and host also earned him the titles "Triple Threat" entertainer, Emperor, and Prince of Ballad.Other nicknames given to him by the media include Human amulet and Weather fairy.
+In South Korea, Lee Seung-gi has earned multiple nicknames such as Nation's Umchina (your mother's friend's brilliant son), Nation's Little Brother, and Nation's Heodang (adorable klutz), an image he had earned from his appearance in the show, 1 Night 2 Days.
+Lee's success as a singer, actor and host also earned him the titles "Triple Threat" entertainer, Emperor, and Prince of Ballad.
+Other nicknames given to him by the media include Human amulet and Weather fairy.

 In 2011 and 2012, he was one of the most in-demand and popular commercial models and celebrity endorsers.
 Throughout his career, he has endorsed a wide variety of products and services and had ranked high in the monthly endorser survey of the Korea Advertisers Association.
 On June 23, 2012, Lee was one of the torchbearers in the 2012 London Summer Olympics Torch Relay chosen by Samsung.
 On October 30, 2012, he was appointed as the Honorary Online Ambassador of the nation's campaign by the National Election Commission of South Korea for a fair and clean presidential election.

-In 2021, he was dubbed by the media as the MC with “Sincerity and Empathy”, a name he earned from the JTBC's talent show, Sing Again.

-In March 2022, Lee was awarded the Presidential Citation as an exemplary taxpayer on the 56th Taxpayers' Day and was appointed public relations ambassador of 2022 for the National Tax Service.

-In a survey conducted by DC Inside that was held for seven days in January 2023.
-Lee was voted the leading star who does good deeds with sincerity and not for keeping up an image.
+In 2021, he was dubbed by the media as the MC with "Sincerity and Empathy", a name he earned from the JTBC's talent show, Sing Again.
+In a survey conducted by DC Inside that was held for seven days in January 2023, Lee was voted the leading star who does good deeds with sincerity and not for keeping up an image.